Student loans are considered installment loans, or loans that are repaid through regularly scheduled payments or installments.

 What Is Installment Credit?

-Installment is a type of credit that allows a borrower to make fixed payments on a loan over a set period of time.
-Before the borrower signs the installment loan agreement, the lender will decide on the interest rate, fees, and repayment terms, which will determine how much the borrower pays each month.
+Installment credit is a type of credit that allows a borrower to receive a lump sum loan amount up front, then make fixed payments on the loan over a set period of time.
+Before the borrower signs an agreement for an installment loan, the lender will decide on the interest rate, fees, and repayment terms, which will determine how much the borrower pays each month.

-Common examples of installment loans include student loans, mortgages, auto loans, and personal loans.
+Common examples of installment loans include federal student loans, private student loans, mortgages, auto loans, and personal loans.

 Revolving Credit vs Installment Credit

-Here’s a high level overview on the differences between revolving credit and installment credit.
+Here’s a high level overview on the differences between installment loans vs. revolving credit.

 Revolving Credit